6DammK9/nai-anime-pure-negative-prompt/ch02/any3_qqid.md

 - Assumption: *One consistent owner*.

 - First, [this](https://huggingface.co/Linaqruf/anything-v3.0) is just a mirror uploaded by a random anon.
-He contacted me already.
-That's all.
+He contacted me already. ~~That's all~~ [It will be gone](https://huggingface.co/Linaqruf/anything-v3.0/discussions/133) and [there will be a spiritual successor](https://huggingface.co/andite/anything-v4.0).

 - The real author is just a person who never involved in any international commuinities, and have no public apperance outside GFW, so he stayed myster for a long period of time.
 Even a [QQ-involved repo](https://github.com/lllyasviel/style2paints) once wrongly cited the person in HF.
 [Git issue](https://github.com/lllyasviel/style2paints/issues/205).